 What To Do If Your Car Is on Fire?

 1. Do not accelerate your car

 When a car fire is about to occur, the first sign is the burning smell.
 If you notice a strange burning smell, that is your cue to immediately slow down your car and park by the side of the road to investigate.

 At this point of time, smoke cannot be seen easily as the hood is hiding the smoke.
 By the time the smoke is visibly emitting out of your vehicle, you will not have much time left to try to put out the fire.

-Most importantly, you must slow down or stop your car as soon as possible.
+Hence the most important thing to do is to must slow down or stop your car as soon as possible.
 The more you accelerate, the more heat is generated and the faster the fire grows.

-Open up the car hood slowly
+2. Open up the car hood slowly

 The key to putting out a car fire is to be quick.
-The moment the fire has appeared, it would already be a “medium difficulty” fire for most people.

 What to do after a car fire